 We have decades of experience of representing clients in the police station for all manner of offences from murder and sexual offences to assaults and criminal damage.
 We are available 24 hours a day, 7 days a week to advise and represent you at the police station.
 The service is free, independent and confidential and, if we are involved at an early stage of an investigation, we are often able to affect the outcome of a case.

-If someone you know has been arrested and needs our help or if you have been asked to attend a voluntary interview at the police station then please make sure your rights are protected by calling us on 01442 242999 or 07827884687 to request our attendance at the police station.
+If someone you know has been arrested and needs our help or if you have been asked to attend a voluntary interview at the police station then please make sure your rights are protected by calling us on 01442 242999 to request our attendance at the police station.